jcole-sec/zeek-resources/README.md

 ## General Information
 - Author: Jonathan Cole
 - Date: 12/7/2021
-- Description: The goal of this presentation is to provide you a brief introduction to some of the capabilities of  Zeek, with an aim to provide a better understanding of how it works and introduce some of the ways it can be tailored to fit specific analytic needs.
+- Description: The goal of this presentation is to provide you with a brief introduction to some of the capabilities of  Zeek, with an aim to provide a better understanding of how it works and introduce some of the ways it can be tailored to fit specific analytic needs.
 - Presentation: https://www.youtube.com/watch?v=Zf4nuJ9Q9R0

 ## Why You Should Care